DanielFerrariR/tr-exporter/README.md

 # TR Exporter: Export Trade Republic Transactions History

 Export all your transactions from Trade Republic to be used in your portfolio tracker of your preference.
-Additionally, it provides a portfolio data file with all needed information from the transactions, so your can easily create a customizable csv from it.

 This project is not affiliated with Trade Republic Bank GmbH.

 Currently supported transactions: